psu13/mutable-hakyll/posts/aieeek.md

 Basically, "you don't need all those pesky nerds who you do not understand".
 You can just abstract them away.
 Fuck you.

-This nonsense has always made me mad.
-It's been making me mad for more than 40 years now.
+This kind of nonsense has always made me mad.
+It's been making me mad for more than 40 years.
 My anger is about the fact that even after all these decades of history people in this god forsaken industry (both normals _and_ the nerds) seem to have so little clue about what the nature of the problems we try to solve with computers _actually_ is.
 What it _actually_ is:

 > Combining the _technical_ understanding of how the dumb machines and their equally dumb software stacks work with the _social_ understanding of what the people who want to use